tipi di tessuto

 Polyester Technical jackets, sweatshirts, track pants, durable linings, crease-resistant clothing

-Elastane (Lycra) Leggings, bodysuits, racing suits, stretch clothing and technical sportswear
+Elastan (Lycra) Leggings, bodysuits, racing costumes, stretch dresses and sportswear technical

 Acrylic Cheap sweaters, wool-effect coats, scarves and blankets

-PVC and PU Waterproof clothing, bags, faux leather details, fashion shoes
+PVC and PU Waterproof clothing, bags, imitation leather details, fashion shoes

 PLA Eco-sustainable capsule collections and green fashion accessories

-When talking about types of fabrics , it is essential to consider the behavior of the material during cutting, sewing and finishing, as well as the final visual and tactile effect on the garment.
-Knowing the various types of fabrics in depth allows you to obtain results that are consistent with the creative concept and production needs of each collection.
-Carefully selecting among the many types of fabrics available is a strategic gesture that impacts the fit, durability and perception of value of the garment.
+When talking about fabric types, it is essential to consider the material's behavior during cutting, sewing, and finishing, as well as the final visual and tactile effect on the garment.
+An in-depth knowledge of the various fabric types allows you to obtain results consistent with the creative concept and production needs of each collection.
+Carefully selecting among the many types of fabrics available is a strategic gesture that impacts the fit, durability, and perceived value of the garment.

 How to evaluate the choice of different types of fabrics for fashion and tailoring

-The correct evaluation of the different types of fabrics involves a structural, technical and performance analysis of the main categories, taking into account the tailoring needs and the packaging specifications required by the fashion industry.
-Each class of fabric types has distinctive parameters that influence the performance of the finished garment, the workability during production and the response of the material to external agents.
+The correct evaluation of the different Types of Fabrics involves a structural, technical and performance analysis of the main categories, taking into account the tailoring needs and packaging specifications required by the fashion industry.
+Each class of fabric types has distinctive parameters that influence the performance of the finished garment, its workability during production, and the material's response to external agents.

 Natural fabrics – general technical characteristics